UNC-Libraries/SCTS-Documentation/Slavery Era Finding Aids Remediation.md

 **Scope and Content:**
     Sometimes you will copy and paste the collection overview; often there is enhanced description that may be remediated.
 As in the collection overview, this is a careful balancing act of centering what we know about Black people without misrepresenting the extent of the documentation available.
 We also want to decenter whiteness, but not eliminate existing description that is still useful.
 Below is an example of a non-traditional remediation of a collection level scope and content notes to highlight information about Black lives that was previously only at the file level.

-   - [Blackford Family Papers](https://finding-aids.lib.unc.edu/01912/): this collection has a lot of description about Black people, but too much for an easily readable paragraph.
+[Blackford Family Papers](https://finding-aids.lib.unc.edu/01912/): this collection has a lot of description about Black people, but too much for an easily readable paragraph.
 A list preserves all of the keywords for searching and makes it slightly easier to read.

 Additional examples of the Blackfords' and other white people's personal views on slavery and perceptions about Black people can be found throughout the collection:

 places and dates of births or deaths of Black children who were enslaved by the family (1798-1836) fears of a large-scale insurrection of enslaved people in the southern states (1831) difficulties in educating Black women to be teachers (1836) the life of missionaries in Liberia (1836, 1843, 1845, 1852, 1855) emancipation of enslaved people and then sending them to Liberia for resettlement (1841) (list continues)

+[Springs Family Papers](https://finding-aids.lib.unc.edu/04121/): this one has heavy description at the file level.
+Rather than replicate that heavy description at the collection scope and content, there is a list of topics by series that provides key word access without replicating the heavier description applied to folder groupings (formerly subseries).

+_Series 1.
+Correspondence: Topics_

+Slavery, including health, labor, trafficking, self-emancipation, and wealth built upon the labor of, and crimes against enslaved people
+Freedmen labor and rights
+Family, especially the lives of white plantation women and children writing home from school North American Indian land disputes
+(list continues)

+_Series 2.
+Other Papers: Topics and Formats_

+Bills of sale for enslaved people
+Agricultural products, including cotton, livestock Medical care
+(list continues)

 **Contents list**
 *	Can the subseries be compressed to eliminate sub-sub-series?
 *	Add meaningful titles to all `<unittitle>`at the `<c02>`, `<c03>`, `<c04>` levels.
 Many antebellum finding aids have just dates at the subseries and folder levels.
 Add a format or other descriptor to the date.
-*	Remediate language (see also Language Overview below)
+*	Remediate language (see **Language Overview** below)
-    - Slaves, bills of sale for slaves, list of slaves-->enslaved people
-    - Hiring out, buying and selling-->trafficking through hiring out / buying / selling
-    - Civil War-->American Civil War
 *	Remove quotes that only add literary flourish or describe violence against Black people.
 *	Remove repetition of biographical information about white people unless crucial to understanding the rest of the scopenote.
 *	Add item/folder level information for materials about Black people (if possible)